Let to buy mortgages

 In the current market, many householders do not consider a sale as a sensible option.
 Even so, they still need to upscale as their families grow, or downscale as their need for space reduces.

-By using the let to buy route for your purchase you eliminate a number of key frustrations.
+By using the let-to-buy route for your purchase you eliminate a number of key frustrations.

-• No need to sell current property
+- No need to sell the current property

-• No need to accept a low offer
+- No need to accept a low offer

-• No agent fees to be paid
+- No agent fees are to be paid

-• No time wasted with potential purchasers
+- No time wasted with potential purchasers

-• No purchase chain to manage
+- No purchase chain to manage

 Letting out your current property before buying a new one does add complications to the mortgage process.

-Lenders have vastly differing attitudes to let to buy.
+Lenders have vastly differing attitudes to let-to-buy.

 In fact, some providers will not advance a mortgage for your new purchase at all until you have been renting out your current property for at least six months.